You can translate the document:

 Note: For older versions prior to Denodo 8.0, LDAP Authentication can be only configured at Database level.

-The information that is required from the LDAP administrator is:
+The following information is required from the LDAP administrator:

-• User base: node of the LDAP server that is used as scope to search nodes that represent users.
-It is possible to specify more than one.
+- User base: the node of the LDAP server used as the scope to search for nodes representing users.
+It is possible to specify more than one user base.

-• User search pattern: pattern used to retrieve the users from the LDAP.
+- User search pattern: the pattern used to retrieve users from LDAP.

-• Role base: node of the LDAP server that is used as scope to search nodes that represent roles.
-It is possible to specify more than one.
-In some basic configurations it is the same as the User base.
+- Role base: the node of the LDAP server used as the scope to search for nodes representing roles.
+It is possible to specify more than one role base.
+In some basic configurations, it is the same as the User base.

-• Role search pattern: pattern used to generate the LDAP queries that will be executed to obtain the nodes that represent the roles of a user.
-This pattern has to contain the token @{USERDN}, which will be replaced with the Distinguished Name of the user that tries to connect to the database.
+- Role search pattern: the pattern used to generate LDAP queries that will be executed to obtain the nodes representing the roles of a user.
+This pattern has to include the token @{USERDN}, which will be replaced with the user’s Distinguished Name attempting to connect to the database.

-Let’s see an example: we are going to use the first AD configuration we saw at the beginning of this document.
+Let’s see an example: we are going to use the first AD configuration mentioned earlier in this document.
 The configuration was:

 User base